 12 Strategies to Market Your Mobile App in 2021

 Let us begin this strategy list under the premise that you have created an app to meet a need in the market.
-You have spent much time and effort to not only satisfy a consumer need and profit from it.
+You have spent lots of time and effort to not only satisfy a consumer needs but also profit from it.
 Alternatively, you may have created it as part of your overall marketing strategy to gain compelling, actionable user data and put it towards more effective market research.
 Whatever reason you have decided to create your mobile app, the one thing that remains constant is that it needs to be used to succeed.

 Even for an experienced marketer, it is essential to remember that app marketing is a whole new game, and it needs different strategies and approaches.
 Effective mobile app marketing should cover every user interaction from the moment that customers first learn about the app to the moment when they become loyal users.
 It involves defining a target audience, learning how to reach them, communicating with them, and analyzing their in-app behaviour to make continuous improvements so that users move through the acquisition funnel.
 The ultimate goal of a mobile app marketing strategy should be to drive repeat engagement and make users become loyal advocates for an app.
 To create a strategy that will be successful, the process should be divided into three stages; the awareness or pre-launch phase, the acquisition stage, and the retention stage.

 The awareness stage of a mobile app marketing strategy happens before the product is even launched.
-It is meant to build brand awareness and product visibility.
-Before a company can even reach the awareness stage, they need to have a complete understanding of their brand messaging and positioning.
+It is designed to build brand awareness and product visibility.
+Before you can even reach the awareness stage, you need to have a complete understanding of your brand messaging and positioning.
 Your brand story and messaging will resonate more with customers than individual product features.
 Though intangible, your brand story reflects your values and encourages customers to connect with you on a deeper level.

-Ultimately, by defining a brand position, companies give their users a chance to connect with their product on a deeper level.
+Ultimately, by defining a brand position, you give your users a chance to connect with your product on a deeper level.
 After building brand awareness, the next stage is acquisition.
 With a user acquisition strategy, it is essential to use different methods, be creative, and continually refine the strategy.
 The aim is to get as many downloads as possible in the first week after launch to rank higher in app store search results.
-In this stage, companies must track where app downloads originate from the moment that users begin to download the app to focus on the most profitable channels and improve on the others.
+In this stage, you must track where app downloads originate from the moment that users begin to download the app to focus on the most profitable channels and improve on the others.
 Finally, the retention stage is meant to turn acquired users into lifelong ones because if no one is using the app, it is not yielding business.

 Let us now look at some strategies which can effectively market a mobile app in all three stages.